 \section{Shadows and cones}

-In this section we will work in $\Gamma$ in order to estimate the cardinalities of some of its subsets.
+In this section we will work with $\Gamma$ in order to estimate the cardinalities of some of its subsets.
 First, we introduce the classical notion of the shadow cast by an element of the group onto its boundary.
 Then, for a ball $B$ in the boundary, we define the cone over $B$ as the set of all elements $\Gamma$ whose shadows intersect $B$.
-It turns out that the growth of such a cone behaves as one could expect, i.e.\ its intersection with a large ball in $\Gamma$ comprises approximately $\mu(B)$ of the ball's volume.
+It turns out that the growth of such a cone behaves as one could expect, i.e.\ the cardinality of its intersection with a large ball in $\Gamma$ is approximately $\mu(B)$ times the cardinality of the ball.

 We then move on to define double shadows in $\bG^2$.
-A double shadow of $g$ is the product of the shadows of $g$ and $g^{-1}$.
-We show that such double shadows form a nice cover of $\bG^2$, just as in the case of normal shadows and $\bG$.
+A double shadow of $g$ is the product of suitable shadows of $g$ and $g^{-1}$.
+We show that they form a nice cover of $\bG^2$, just as in the case of ordinary shadows in $\bG$.